Get insider access

 ASUS ROG Cetra True Wireless SpeedNova

 The ASUS ROG Cetra True Wireless SpeedNova are more versatile than the Sony PULSE Explore Truly Wireless thanks to their ANC capabilities and longer battery life.
 Both have low latency when connected via the wireless USB dongle and high latency over Bluetooth.
-The Sony have a more accurate sound profile, but you can only adjust their settings like EQ and sidetone through the PlayStation 5, whereas the ASUS have mobile and PC app support.
+The Sony have a more balanced sound profile compared to the very bassy and piercing ASUS sound, but you can only adjust their settings like EQ and sidetone through the PlayStation 5, whereas the ASUS have mobile and PC app support.
 On the other hand, the Sony have limited controls, though the dedicated rocker buttons for volume are nice during games, while the ASUS annoyingly require four taps just to change the volume level.

 EPOS GTW 270 Hybrid Truly Wireless